CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 **State Abbreviation and Module Abbreviation**

 **ORR**
+- Action Items - should include the documentation needed to resolve each action item identified during the review.
 - Evidence* – should contain the Intake Form and two subfolders:
     - CEF – should contain the evidence listed in the Intake Form for applicable Conditions for Enhanced Funding.
 There is no need for additional sub-folders.
     - Outcomes – should contain the evidence listed in the Intake Form for applicable CMS-required and state-specific outcomes.
 If needed, include additional sub-folders by outcome.